xiangshen-dk/serverless-production-readiness-java-gcp/README.md

 # Serverless Production Readiness and Optimization for Java in Google Cloud

-*Description*
+> **🧪 Status: living repo** - All code samples are deployable in Cloud Run `at all times` and will constantly be updated with new versions, features and use additional Google Cloud  Services.

+**Description**
 This material provides guidelines, best practices and samples focused on `production-ready, optimized, modern Java applications deployed in Cloud Run in GCP`

-> **🧪 Status: living repo** - All code samples are deployable in Cloud Run and will constantly be updated with new versions, features and use additional Google Cloud  Services.

 ## Features
 There are multiple aspects to `writing effective services for serverless production environments` and they all revolve around the combination of service design, implementation, testing, configuration with environment configuration and optimization best practices.